lebronaire/flight-control-system/packages/cli/Readme.md

 ## About

 lba-cli provides a flexible set of commands for connecting any Lebronaire compatible flight controls with Microsoft Flight Simulator 2020.
+This feat of engineering greatness was made possible in collaboration with LBA's group of companies, most notably Wavo Panels, CBF and their Avionics division.

 ## Getting Started